Updated: October 22, 2019

 40 Reflections #35: 40 days of raw recollections during the Lenten Season

 Throughout this Lenten Season I’ve listened to Dynamic Catholic, a daily epistle filled with valuable lessons.
-A recent reflection titled, Why Worry?, echoed a discussion I had with our daughter relating to the common stressors of being a teenager: driving permits, GPA’s, friends, homework, sports, projects, tests, etc. The challenge, we agreed, lies in separating the worries we can control from those we must simply let go.
+A recent reflection titled, Why Worry?, echoed a discussion I had with my daughter relating to the common stressors of being a teenager: driving permits, GPA’s, friends, homework, finishing a race after crashing on your mountain bike, missing a ground ball in baseball, choosing homework over swim practice, projects, tests, loneliness, having a car, dating, not dating, college…the challenge, we agreed, lies in separating the worries we can control from those we must simply let go.

-As a daughter, I worry I don’t visit my parents enough.
-For years, Mom and Dad would traverse from the west, to DC, Mexico, Luxembourg, you name it, wherever their daughters lived, they visited…because “You do for family” as Dad always says.
-Now they’re older and traveling is not as easy, nor as frequent.
-So it’s my turn to cash in my miles and see my loving folks.
+I worry I don’t visit or call my parents enough.
+For years, Mom and Dad would traverse from the west to DC, Mexico, Luxembourg, you name it.
+Wherever their daughters lived, they visited…because “You do for family” as Dad always says.
+Now, for my octogenarian parents, traveling is not as easy, nor as frequent.
+So it’s my turn to visit my loving folks.
+And call.
+Always call.

-As parents, we worry about it all when it comes to our children.
-Over-scheduling, too much homework, too little playtime, not eating enough, too little sleep, mean girls, cyber yuckiness, the list Never.
+I will always worry about everything when it comes to our growing children.
+Over-scheduling, too much homework, not eating enough, too little sleep, sugar, phones, texts, mean girls, cyber yuckiness, the list Never.
 Ever.
 Ends.